 Solutions to airport parking challenges are way more complex than they seem.
 Yet, there are powerful ways in which airports can tackle this problem effectively - leading to happier customers, an enhanced travel experience, and greater revenues coming from parking infrastructure.
-Spot is here to give a hand.
+Modii (formerly Spot Parking) is here to give a hand.

 For a long time, kerbs around airport facilities have been put to use for private parking vehicles.
 When heavy congestion and staggering traffic becomes a problem, the kerb should be used for more than private parking.
 And all drivers, travelers, and employees should have access to real-time information about their use and accessibility.

 Digitizing the kerbside is an excellent solution to parking nightmares.
 Following digitization, here is what airport management can do:

 Digitized kerbs can pave the way for intelligent and intuitive transport systems.
 Digitization will also hugely benefit macro trends in mobility such as CAVs (connected and autonomous vehicles), MaaS (Mobility-as-a-Service), and so forth.